-The GOAWAY frame does not define any flags, and the payload is a QUIC stream identifier.
 The GOAWAY frame applies to the connection, not a specific stream.
-An endpoint MUST treat a GOAWAY frame on a stream other than the control stream as a connection error (Section 7) of type HTTP WRONG STREAM.
+An endpoint MUST treat a GOAWAY frame on a stream other than the control stream as a connection error (Section 6) of type HTTP WRONG STREAM.

 New client requests might already have been sent before the client receives the server's GOAWAY frame.
-The GOAWAY frame contains the stream identifier of the last client-initiated request that was or might be processed in this connection, which enables client and server to agree on which requests were accepted prior to the connection shutdown.
+The GOAWAY frame contains the Stream ID of the last client-initiated request that was or might be processed in this connection, which enables client and server to agree on which requests were accepted prior to the connection shutdown.
 This identifier MAY be lower than the stream limit identified by a QUIC MAX_STREAM_ID frame, and MAY be zero if no requests were processed.
-Servers SHOULD NOT increase the MAX STREAM ID limit after sending a GOAWAY frame.
+Servers SHOULD NOT increase the MAX_STREAM_ID limit after sending a GOAWAY frame.